spartarocks123/BRFSS_multimorbidity_project/README.md

 - Conduct sensitivity analyses if appropriate.
 Will conduct a sensitivity analysis on Men vs Women as well as Insured vs Uninsured.
 - Finalize interpretation of results and documentation
 - Replicate analysis with SQL & Python
-- Document technical rationale through code comments.
+- Document technical rationale through code comments often within the data scripts.
 If any changes are needed, that will be explained by the code comments or README.md.

 ***Completed Steps:***
 - Resampled survey design variables from the original BRFSS dataset (strata, clustering, and weights).
 Adjusted the prevalence of all the variables to reflect the original dataset as well.